RainOrigami/PiMidiController/README.md

 Example: `dotnet PiControllerClient.dll 192.168.0.25 14817`

 ### Windows

-**Prerequisites**

-This program requires the [LoopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) driver to be installed.
-Please install it before running the program.

-This program required dotnet6 to be installed.
-If you have Windows 11, you already have it installed.
-If you have Windows 10, you can install it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 The default port is 14817.
 You can change it by supplying the port as a command line argument: